leonardowd/Shopping-list/README.md

-# simple-CRUD-terminal
+# Shopping List
-A simple CRUD program for Java's terminal that stores data in a TXT file.
+A simple Java terminal program that allows you to create a shopping list and save it to a TXT file.